ipspace/netlab/docs/module/lag.md

 * 2:2 dual mlag between 2 pairs of nodes (4 nodes in total)

 MLAG related parameters:
-* **lag.mlag**: Boolean flag set on *lag* links that form a 1:M multi-chassis lag
-* **lag.mlag.peergroup**: Used on peerlink to configure the group ID for the set - typically pair - of switches providing the MLAG
+* **lag.mlag.peerlink**: Used on peerlink to configure a unique ID for the pair of switches providing the MLAG.
+Can be set to *True* for auto-id generation, or an integer (that must be globally unique)

 A simple example:
 ```